 1) Find the right colors.
 Wall color can impact anyone’s mood.
 It’s best to steer clear of primary colors in favor of more neutral or natural tones such as green, brown, soft blues, or light grays.
 That way, it’s easier on the eye as well as brain.

 Many children, even in their tween or teen stage, still tend to prefer bright colors.
 If you’re concerned that their color choices could get too bright and bold, choose several colors you could live with, and let your children select from those.
 Using softer and less saturated versions of your kid’s favorite vivid hues can help promote relaxation.

-You may also want to consider the effects that colors have on the people in the room.
-For example, it has been proven that pink or gray has a calming effect, while almost-neutral shades of yellow, blue, or green are conducive to study.
+2) You may also want to look at the colors have on the occupants in the room.
+For example, it has been proven that gray or pink lends a calming effect, while the more neutral shades of yellow, blue, and green can be conducive to study.

-Once you and your child have found the colors that most appeal to you both, or that you are willing to live with, consider accents.
-One wall that is done up as a sports field, for instance, or a woodland scene, can add interest to the room and make it a fun place to be.
+Once you and your child have found the colors that appeal to you both, or both of you are willing to live with, consider accents and accessories.
+For example, one wall is done up as a sports field, or an enchanting woodland scene, can add interest to the room and make it truly a fun and livable space.

 These are some of the suggestions for tween or teen bedroom ideas that you can try out.
 Consider them and see the fantastic results that unfold.